mdato/deploy-vercel/README.md

 * 🌍  I am currently based in Argentina.
 * 🖥️  See my portfolio at [BACode by Marcelo Dato](https://bacode.com.ar)
 * 🚀  I am actually working for some language schools, adapting the LingBodie app.
 [Project LingBodie ( 4 apps to learn languages )](https://bacode.com.ar).
 In addition to the development of websites.

+* 🌍  Project based in Express
+* 🖥️  link to this app: [deploy-vercel](https://argentinasoccer.vercel.app/)